1865 Viroqua tornado: Tornado summary

-The three-story local newspaper office suffered significant damage with the west end being with the west end being lifted into the air and demolished.
+The three-story local newspaper office suffered significant damage with the west end being lifted into the air and demolished.
 Debris from the newspaper office was thrown with extreme force, one siding board was thrown into a house located 250 yards southeast of the office, and behind thick grove, penetrating into the upper floor and extending 1.5 ft into a room.
 A large two story house was lifted about 50 ft into the air, landing a few rods south of its original location.
 A mother and child were inside the home, the child was left unharmed by the tornado, while the mother sustained serious but not life-threatening injuries.
 A large rock estimated to weigh around 10 tons was torn from a bluff and was moved several feet.
 A pitchfork was carried half a mile (800 m), and was found with its handle embedded into an oak stump.
-The tornado killed 10 people in Viroqua, and left the southern third of the city completely destroyed.
+The tornado killed at least 10 people in Viroqua, and left the southern third of the city completely destroyed.
 William S. Purdy, who had served as state senator representing Vernon County in 1863, lost his home in the tornado.
 A servant girl who worked in his home was killed.
 His family only survived by lying on the ground as the house was lifted from its foundation.

-After leaving Viroqua, the tornado continued tracking east-northeast at an estimated 60 mph as it approached the Green Schoolhouse, around 1.5 miles east of Viroqua, where seven students and one teacher were in attendance.
+After leaving Viroqua, the tornado continued tracking east-northeast at an estimated 60 mph.
+As it continued, the tornado approached the Green Schoolhouse around 1.5 miles east of Viroqua.
+Twenty-four students and one teacher were in attendance.
 The building was lifted into the air "and dashed to ground".
 The teacher was found horribly disfigured, succumbing to her injuries around an hour or two later.
-All six schoolchildren were either instantly killed, or succumbed to their injuries later that night or the next day.
+Between six and eight schoolchildren were either instantly killed, or succumbed to their injuries later that night or the next day.

 The tornado continued eastward, destroying more homes, farms and a sawmill before weakening and lifting 6 miles east of Viroqua.
-In total, 17 people were killed and more than 100 people were injured, with 22 injuries being serious.
-Damages were estimated at $200,000 USD (1865).
+While most sources list a death toll of 17, historical tornado expert Thomas P. Grazulis lists it as 22 and states that as many as 12 others may have died later from their injuries.
+Additionally, more than 100 people were injured, with 22 injuries being serious.
+Damage was estimated at US$200,000 (1865).
 After the Viroqua tornado lifted, the supercell produced another tornado which caused minor damage near Rockton.

 Fatalities

-The Viroqua tornado killed 17 people.
-Ten of the fatalities occurred on First Street (modern day South Street), and the remaining seven occurred at the Green Schoolhouse.
-All 17 fatalities from the tornado, along with the victims’ ages, are listed below.
+The Viroqua tornado killed at least 17 people.
+Ten of the fatalities occurred on First Street (modern day South Street), and at least seven others occurred at the Green Schoolhouse.
+Seventeen fatalities from the tornado, along with the victims’ ages, are listed below.